 Tidal Echoes welcomes artwork submissions of all mediums, including but not limited to sculpture, painting, ceramics, photography and drawing.
-All artwork must be submitted in a digital format (.tif or .jpg) at 1800 pixels wide.
-Submissions must include the title of each piece, if applicable, as well as the medium.
-Resources are available on the UAS Juneau campus for scanning art or photographing three-dimensional art.
-Contact Pedar Dalthorp (firstname.lastname@example.org) with questions or for help.
-Limit 5 pieces.
+All artwork must be submitted in a digital format (.tif or .jpg) and at least 1800 pixels wide.
+Submissions must include the title of each piece, as well as the medium.
+Resources are available on the UAS Juneau campus for scanning and photographing art.
+Please contact Assistant Professor of Art Anne Wedler at email@example.com with questions.
+Limit five pieces.

 All submissions must include:

 - Submitter's address on the top of each page.
 UAS Students: Include UAS ID number as well.

 - Cover letter, including contact information (name, address, phone number, and email), and the title of each submitted piece.

 - A 3-5 sentence biography, written in the third person.